akhileshbakshi/MFiXCenterlineCorrection/README.md

 # MFiXCenterlineCorrection

-radial_vel_correction.f implements improved centerline treatment while using 3D cyldrical coordinates in MFiX.
-The model and implementation are based on the second-order scheme deeveloped by Fukagata and Kasagi [1].
+radial_vel_correction.f implements improved centerline treatment while using 3D cylindrical coordinates in MFiX.
+The model and implementation are based on the second-order scheme developed by Fukagata and Kasagi [1].
 The contribution is acknowledged in the MFiX 2014-1 release announcement [2].
 More details regarding the model and its improvement to solid-gas flow simulations can be found in [3].

 [1] K. Fukagata and N. Kasagi, Highly energy-conservative finite difference method for the cylindrical coordinate system, J. Comput.
 Phys.
 181 (2) (September 2002) 478–498.
 [2] https://mfix.netl.doe.gov/mfix2014-1-release-announcement/